 Used by Danny and Jackie in Blue Bloods.
 They explain to the Criminal of the Week that they found his gun and he's headed for death row.
 The good news?
 "We decided to drop the credit fraud charges."

-An episode of Sledge Hammer! has a newscast announcing that the police precinct has been contaminated by a weapons-grade virus.
+The Sledgehammer episode "They Call Me Mr. Trunk" has a newscast announcing that the police precinct has been contaminated by a weapons-grade virus.

 Newscaster:(paraphrased) There's one good news though: It's happening to them, not us.